The battery is discharged

-- Inspect the wires from the battery and their fastening terminals on the terminals
+- Inspect the battery wires and the terminals that secure them to the terminals

-Breakage of wires between the ignition switch, a control bulb and the generator
+Broken wires between ignition switch, indicator light and generator

-- Check the circuit with a tester with a test light
+- Check the circuit with a tester and a test light

-wire break «masses» (-) between generator and cylinder block
+Broken ground (-) wire between generator and cylinder block

 Voltage regulator defect